welcomments/docs/docs/faq.md

 slug: faq
 ---

+## How can I delete a comment?

+Just delete the JSON file containing the comment on GitHub.

+Netlify will rebuild your website and the comment will disappear when your website is built and deployed.

 ## Where and how does Welcomments write the comment files?

 This depends on the permalink of your article and the static site generator you're using.